 This kind of attacks showed how the hackers are one step ahead of yours.
 So no matter what technology your device or network banks on, the fact remains, that our device being smarter is only putting data at risk of criminals.

 This includes the IoT devices, from manufacturers to developers to consume.
-So this calls for better protection more than a free antivirus program both on the front as a side and the 3 best way to counter it is as follows:
+So this calls for better protection more than an antivirus program both on the front as a side and the 3 best way to counter it is as follows:

 1. Think your devices are in vulnerable environment

 Keep this in mind that no matter how tight your IT security is there is always a chance to get attacked, and that the environment you are dealing with is unsafe.

 No network is ever safe and no individual devices are safe either, and the fact remains that no engineers or developer could do much about it.
 Having said that the devices need to be seen as the most vulnerable member of the network when it comes to IoT security.

 Check the operating system you are on because it is the most critical way to approach this threat.
 Upgrading the OS for a better security means to make it simpler.
 How do we simplify this process is by cutting down the strain of the CPU processing, memory, storage capacity.
 This also means you also need to check on the vulnerabilities thoroughly.
 The simple you keep the OS the better it is to safeguard from external threat.

 2. The priorities need to be streamlined